OpenFreeEnergy/alchemiscale/docs/compute.rst

 In order to actually execute ``Transformation``\s to obtain free energy estimates, you must deploy compute services to resources suitable for executing these types of calculations.
 This document details how to do this on several different types of compute resources.

-There currently exists a single implementation of an ``alchemiscale`` compute service: the py:class:`~alchemiscale.compute.service.SynchronousComputeService`.
+There currently exists a single implementation of an ``alchemiscale`` compute service: the :py:class:`~alchemiscale.compute.service.SynchronousComputeService`.
 Other variants will likely be created in the future, optimized for different use cases.
 This documentation will expand over time as these variants become available; for now, it assumes use of this variant.